New automatic translation feature installed in March Scopes website

 Merit of a SFP reticle : The size and thickness of reticle line and dot is always constant.

 → Cross line and daybright center dot is in SFP reticle.
 This means that at higher power, the center dot will not bloat and hinder the view.
-On the other hand, the reticle lines and the center dot will not be too fine as in the FFP reticle.
+On the other hand, the reticle lines and the center dot will not be too fine at lower power as in the FFP reticle.
 Cross line and the center dot in the dual reticle is usable throughout the entire magnification range as they are in SFP reticle.
 Also this dual reticle (DR-1 and DR-TR1) has the brightest center fiber dot (FD-1) among all our FFP scopes, which can be fully usable for daytime as well.

 Merit of a FFP reticle : The scale value will always be consistent and it is easy to calculate.